-You are required to have access to the internet so that you can use resources that are only available online.
-Your Student Portal is a secure website where you can access your personal details, pay your fees, track the delivery of any study materials and receive news from the University of London.
+You are required to have access to the internet so that you can use resources that are available online.
+Your Student Portal is a secure website where you can access your personal details, pay your fees and receive news from the University of London.
 You are expected to log in on a regular basis to manage your student account and access your resources.